mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 #### AsyncCell

-The async cell allows displaying a text based loading indicator as long as the return string is null.
+The async cell allows displaying a text-based loading indicator as long as the return string is null.

 Create a new `$custom cell$` editor cell and return a new AsyncCellProvider: